 My thoughts delight in the vast open spaces of questions that they cannot answer, and the endless possibilities of a universe that somehow physically stretches out to the dawn of time, where a point of infinite light and energy once contained all consciousnesses that ever was and ever will be....after a fashion.
 (And if the universe trends towards disorder, would not that point have been perfectly ordered and contained all consciousness within itself?
 And would being a part of that not be, in some way, divine?)
 My thoughts do not try to explain, but delight in the images of iris pigmentation looking like galaxy cluster filaments.
 Maybe holy and profane are concepts we use to try to grasp at the edges of something we sense but do not yet fully understand.

 And maybe we evolved as a species with a particularly strong need for social bonding that makes it difficult for us to outright reject the ardently held beliefs of so many around us, no matter how absurd they are.
 Such that it literally begins to rewire our brains to see "five lights."

 Maybe I'll go the fully the other way.
 (Doubtful, but....)
 Maybe my Sufi friend was more right than he ever knew and there is still another chapter to be written.
-A chapter with a gentle return to Islam and a family and a softer form of the religion I insisted had to be coarse and difficult.
+A chapter with a gentle return to Islam and a family and a softer form of the religion I insisted had to be coarse and difficult (because of course there are more liberal forms–of COURSE there are).
 One with spiritual connection and social justice.